-Below we list the documents required by CPSIA for baby carriers manufactured or imported in the US.
+Below we list the main documents required by the CPSIA for baby carriers manufactured or imported into the US.

 Children’s Product Certificate (CPC)

 b.
-Manufacturers or importers information (i.e. Company name and address in the US, e-mail, phone)
+Importers or manufacturer’s information (i.e., Company name and address in the US, e-mail, phone)

 c.
 Contact information of the person with access to the test report (name, address, e-mail, phone)

 e.
 Test date (month, year)